conduitio-labs/conduit-connector-mysql/README.md

 Run `make test` to run all the unit tests.
 Run `make test-integration` to run the integration tests.

 The Docker compose file at `test/docker-compose.yml` can be used to run the required resource locally.
+It includes [adminer](https://www.adminer.org/) for database management.

 ## Source

 A source connector pulls data from an external resource and pushes it to downstream resources via Conduit.
+It (will) operate in two modes: snapshot and CDC.
+Currently only snapshot mode is supported.

+### Snapshot mode

+Snapshot mode is the first stage of the source sync process.
+It reads all rows from the configured tables as record snapshots.

+### CDC mode (planned)

+CDC mode is the second stage of the source sync process.
+It listens to the configured tables for changes and pushes them to downstream resources.

 ### Configuration